Le taiala taua e teu ai se ata palasitika: Ituaiga, Faamanuiaga, ma fofo gafataulimaina

 - Cost Constraints:

-- Balance upfront costs with long-term savings (e.g., reduced damage during shipping).
+- Balance upfront costs with long-term savings (E.g., reduced damage during shipping).

 The Future of Packaging Plastic Film